mitchos/pyZscaler/docs/zscaler-sdk/zpa/index.markdown

 ## ZPA Parameters

-The table below shows the parameters that the ZPA Class requires.
+The table below shows the parameters that the pyZscaler ZPA Class requires.

 | Param        | ENV        | Description |
 |:-------------|:------------------|:------|